 Ballooning in Helen is challenging because the Alpine Village is surrounded by Mountains, National Forest and State Parks.
 However it is worth the added effort when you can look down just above the tree tops at the mountains, the vast woodlands, the streams and the waterfalls.
 You might even catch a glimpse of a group of deer or watch a falcon or eagle snare its dinner.

 While staying at the Helendorf the pilots, their families and crews stay busy with hot dog roasts on the patio by the river, tubing down the river, hikes to waterfalls, picnics, buggy rides, an afternoon at the amusement park, a round of golf, gold panning, visits to museums or shopping.
 Alpine Helen offers much for guests to enjoy.

-Another major sponsor of the event is Common Sense Conservation.
+Another major sponsor of the event is the Wild Bunch International Balloon Team.
 It was founded by race winner and annual participant Earl Miller.
 Earl achieved his goal of winning in 1995, after many years of placing 2nd and 3rd in the Helen to the Atlantic Balloon Race.
-Common Sense Conservation has sponsored Earl flying his balloon all around the world from the North Pole, to the Great Wall of China, to flights over the Alps.
+As the chief pilot/owner of the Wild Bunch International Balloon Team, Earl has flown his balloons all around the world from the North Pole, to the Great Wall of China, to flights over the Alps.
 He also flies gas balloons.
 Earl represented the United States in the 2001 Gordon Bennett Race.

 Our Balloonmeister is Tarp Head.
 He participated in the event the since the first year in 1974.
 He won the race to the Atlantic in 1979.
 His interest in the balloon race led to his vocation.
 He started HEAD Balloons, Inc., one of five FAA approved balloon manufactures in the United States.